ashtonthomas/website/flutter-for-react-native.md

 ### Variables
 #### Creating and Assigning Variables

-While JavaScript variables cannot be typed, Dart variables are optionally typed but it is a good practice to use typed variables.
-In [Dart 2](https://www.dartlang.org/dart-2), both static and runtime type checks, it also has a sound type system.
-This type system enables better tooling, as well as earlier feedback when you write code.
+While JavaScript variables cannot be typed, Dart variables are optionally typed.
+It is a good practice to use typed variables as Dart has both static and runtime type checks.
+[Dart 2](https://www.dartlang.org/dart-2) also has a strong type system that enables better tooling as well as earlier feedback when you write code.

 <!-- skip -->
 {% prettify javascript %}